Kanban-Zai/kanban-zai-version-1.0/settings-team/team-norms.md

 This is actually more dangerous and expensive than it sounds.

 #### COWBOY
-Under this setting members of the team are working fast and loose and generally leaving a wake of technical debt and everyone is ok with it.
+Under this setting members of the team are working fast and loose to dimisish a sudden avalance of work with the downside of leaving a wake of technical debt.
 This is a good way to start a project sometimes.
 Ultimatley though the tech debt is going to weigh you down, but it stretches the costing model out months or years.

 #### TEST DRIVEN DEVELOPMENT
-This is a very formal seting which requires all developers tho be disciplined.
+This is a very formal setting which requires all developers to be disciplined.
 It adds technical debt in the form of tests and in the form of code depending on your settings.
  How this is implemented will have a very big impact on your team.